CHNS 112: Intensive Introductory Modern Chinese

 W3

-Study and learn the new words of the second part of IC 14.
-Listen to both dialogues of IC14
+Study and learn the new words of IC 13.
+Listen to the dialogues of IC13

 Learn to " move around (directions)"